DaveParillo/cisc187-assignments/lab11-list-struct/README.md

 Today we will start exploring that in C++11, a `struct` can contain both data, constructors, and functions.

+An important part of this lab is implementing your functions in the cpp file.

 ## Steps
 Implement the following: